swiftlang/swift/docs/OptimizerDesign.md

 specific optimizations are done.
 Unfortunately, this lengthens our optimization pipeline.

-Please refer to the document “High-Level SIL Optimizations” for more details.
+Please refer to the document "High-Level SIL Optimizations" for more details.

 ### Instruction Invalidation in SIL